dmbarbour/glas/docs/GlasGUI.md

 ### Integration

 Implementation of the 'gui' interface is not limited to the toplevel application object.
 It could be implemented on arbitrary application components - perhaps even individual variables - to support live coding and debugging.
-We could also define 'gui' for RPC objects published to the registry.
+We could even define 'gui' for RPC objects published to the registry.

 By default, we might render the toplevel application 'gui' using a runtime integrated user agent.
 In this case, ad-hoc access to that user agent should also be accessible through the runtime reflection API (perhaps `sys.refl.gui`).

-### Web Applications

-Users might route `/sys` requests to `sys.refl.http`, a runtime-provided HTTP interface.
-This interface is intended for administration and debugging, but a runtime could also provide the application GUI through this interface, e.g. `/sys/gui/NavVars`, leveraging JavaScript, DOM, CSS, and XMLHttpRequest.
-The URL suffix and some cookies could be abstracted as navigation vars.
-In general, multiple HTTP requests will participate in each GUI transaction.

-The initial page and JavaScript 'continuation' could be partially evaluated and 'compiled'.
-Stable navigation variables can be represented in the URL to maximize partial evaluation.
-This should be related to compiling fragments of RPC methods to run on the caller.
+## HTTP over GUI

+We can trivially encode some user variables as HTTP requests or even lists thereof, supporting any request method.
+I don't intend to build GUIs in this way, primarily, but a few conventions around this could provide a 'gui' view for many 'http' resources and operations and supports a smooth transition the two models.

+## GUI over HTTP?
+Defer.

+The runtime implicitly routes `/sys` to the runtime provided `sys.refl.http`.
+The runtime or compiler could feasibly implement 'gui' over HTTP via `/sys/gui` or similar, implementing a UserAgent based on HTML, CSS, JS, DOM, and XMLHttpRequest.
+However, this isn't a trivial feature, and we'll need custom HTTP headers for multi-request transactions.
+Something to consider developing much later.

 ## Navigation Variables

-We can generalize from URLs and query strings to a concept of fine-grained 'navigation variables'.
-Navigation variables let us avoid parsing, can be observed in arbitrary order, and let applications hint at or recommend opportunities for exploration.
-Like URLs, navigation variables can be kept in history for backtracking, or users could open multiple views concurrently.
+UserAgents might broadly distinguish a few 'roles' for variables.
+Navigation variables would serve a role similar to HTTP URLs, with the user agent maintaining a history and providing a 'back' button.
+Writing to navigation variables would essentially represent navigating to a new location upon commit, albeit limited to the same 'gui' interface.

+Other potential roles would be inventory or equipment, influencing how the user interacts with the world.
+In any case, I think we could and should develop a more coherent metaphor than clipboards and cookies.

 ## Rendering Temporal Media and Large Objects